Coronavirus (COVID-19) Information and Updates

 On May 6, Governor Baker issued an order requiring the use of masks or face coverings in public places where it is not possible to maintain appropriate social distance.
 This order remains in effect.
 Click here for more information on the order.

 Effective August 1, all travelers to Massachusetts, including Massachusetts residents returning to the state and out-of-state travelers are required to quarantine for 14 days unless they are coming from a COVID-19 lower risk state or they produce a negative COVID-19 test administered within 72 hours of their arrival.
 Individuals that were tested prior to arriving in the state but have not received their test results must quarantine until they receive a negative test result.
 This order applies to college students returning to a Massachusetts campus.
 Individuals that fail to comply with this order may face fines up to $500.
-States that are currently considered low risk and exempt for the order are New York, New Jersey, Connecticut, Maine, Rhode Island, Vermont, New Hampshire and Hawaii.
+States that are currently considered low risk and exempt for the order are New York, New Jersey, Connecticut, Maine, Vermont, New Hampshire and Hawaii.
 Click here for more information on this policy.

 PROTECT YOURSELF AND HELP STOP THE SPREAD